chanezon/toml/README.md

+## About this fork

+This project is a fork of https://github.com/BurntSushi/toml relicensed under the Apache 2 license, for use in containerd.
+The original project uses the WTFPL license, which is not OSI approved.
+When giving [containerd to CNCF](https://blog.docker.com/2017/03/docker-donates-containerd-to-cncf/) we [need an OSI approved license](https://github.com/cncf/toc/pull/32#pullrequestreview-27665520).
+[BurntSushi won't change the license on his project](https://github.com/BurntSushi/toml/issues/165).
+Since the [WTFPL license lets you relicense a project](http://www.wtfpl.net/faq/) `The WTFPL lets you relicense the work under any other license.` I will maintain a fork of the BurntSushi/toml project with only the license file and the README changed.

+Thank you @BurntSushi and the BurntSushi/toml community for this excellent project.

 ## TOML parser and encoder for Go with reflection

 TOML stands for Tom's Obvious, Minimal Language.
 This Go package provides a